The four-step competitor analysis

-Knowing who you'll be up against before you start exporting provides valuable insight into your competitors' capability, so you can strategically position what your business has to offer.
+Knowing who you'll be up against before you start exporting will give you some valuable insights into your competitors' capability, giving you the opportunity to strategically position what your business has to offer.

 1. Work out who your competitors are

 - Direct competitors are businesses that offer identical or similar products or services as you – to the same customers via the same market channels.

 - Indirect competitors are businesses that offer products or services that are close substitutes.
 These competitors usually target your market with the same or similar value proposition – but deliver a different product.